Black Friday has put itself on the map as one of those days that businesses and consumers look forward to.

 Idea #22: Give a Free Gift with Every Purchase

-Simply make sure to offer something that you can afford to give at no cost and the new sales are bound to start pouring in.
+Simply make sure to offer something that you can afford to give and watch new sales pouring in.

-After all, once a new client gets to know you through this tactic, it’s likely that they’ll stay around and make another purchase from you again.
+After all, once a new client gets to know you through this tactic, it’s likely that they’ll stay around and even refer others to you.

-Online fitness retailer SHEFIT recently offered a free gift with every purchase over a certain amount.
+Online fitness retailer SHEFIT offered a gift with every purchase over a certain amount.

-Idea #23: Establish a Catchy Black Friday Slogan
+Idea #23: Have a Catchy Black Friday Slogan

-It doesn’t necessarily have to stick with your brand in general, since you can create one for the purpose of Black Friday alone.
+It doesn’t have to stick with your brand in general, you can just create one for the Black Friday event alone.

-Patagonia displayed a poem that, at a first glance looks pessimistic but when read backward, becomes a call to action with a cause.
+They displayed a poem that at first glance looks pessimistic but when read backward, becomes a call to action with a cause.

 The point here is that Black Friday actions don’t have to be all about offers and promotions.

-You can get creative and stand out from the crowd by creating something that no one expects.
+You can get creative and stand out from the crowd by putting out something no one expects.

-Even if you have to create something controversial, the results may be great for your brand.
+If you want, you can create something controversial, the results may be great for your brand.